numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - So the numerator looks exactly like an integral expression!
         -  $\int_0^π sin(x) dx$ / π
     - And for larger and larger samples of points, this average will approach the actual integral of sin(x) between 0 and π, all divided by the length of that interval, π
+        - Reminder that if f(x) goes below the x-axis, that area counts as negative (signed area)
+- The integral gives us the net signed area, not total area
-    - In other words, the average height of this graph is its area divided by its width
+    - In other words, the Average height of this graph is its area divided by its width!
         -  $\int_0^π sin(x) dx$ / π
         - Integral ≈ sum of heights * dx
         - Average ≈ Integral / π = (sum of heights * dx) / π